More Than Just a Lesson: A Behind-the-Scenes Look at the Life of a Music Instructor

 1. Understanding music book series, teaching methodology and preparing our own in-house worksheets

-One of the things that all music educators would understand is that there are many ways in teaching fundamentals and key concepts in music.
-This varies from instrument to instrument, and some self-studying, teacher discussions and research is required to understand the differences in teaching using different books and material series.
-Furthermore, age plays an important and key factor in choice teaching methodology for young children.
-A piano beginner at 5 years old, 8 years old vs 12 years old learns at different pace and their capability of understanding, strength and attention span is different.
-At Key Signature Music School, we have our own in-house original worksheets and teaching materials that helps cover gaps and serves as alternative teaching methods to complement the existing music teaching books in the market.
-This is driven by teachers who find more control and room for improved teaching by creating their custom materials, self-arranged scores for better teaching.
+One of the things that all music educators would understand is that there are many ways of teaching fundamentals and key concepts in music.
+This varies from instrument to instrument, and some self-studying, teacher discussions, and research are required to understand the differences in teaching using different books and material series.
+Furthermore, age plays an important and key factor in the choice of teaching methodology for young children.
+A piano beginner at 5 years old, 8 years old, or 12 years old learns at a different pace, and their capability of understanding, strength, and attention span is different.

 2. Understanding students learning style and matching teaching style